Ameobea/homepage/src/blog/optimizing-advent-of-code-2024.md

    - the overhead of fetching just 64 extra bytes seems to outweigh the cost of having less chance of finding the needle in the first vector
  - Use `get_unchecked` everywhere
- - Moved around some math in the inner empty slot checking loop which impacted code layout and had little perf impacts
+ - Moved around some math in the inner empty span checking loop which impacted code layout and had little perf impacts

 <!--
 6279fa3f6f371b979c2f476b577c012d5344e854